dubchild/jt2024/src/content/blog/intentional-consultants-website-audit.md

 ### **Summary**

-After working on several projects for a highly successful business **coaching and consulting business**, the CEO contacted us about evaluating the **scheduling features** on their site.
+After working on several projects for a highly successful business **coaching and consulting business**, the CEO contacted me about evaluating the **scheduling features** on their site.
 Since there had been **ZERO sign-ups for months**, she was concerned that it was broken.

 ### **Problem**

-During a previous discussion we compiled a list of general notes and suggestions regarding the scheduling feature.
+During a previous discussion I compiled a list of general notes and suggestions regarding the scheduling feature.
 The main issue we noticed was that the company's schedule was **booked solid for months**, making it **impossible** for new clients **to schedule a timely consultation**.
 Furthermore, the feature was confusing, with duplicated information and CTAs that didn't directly do what the label indicated.

 ### **Solution**

 Our initial suggestion was to use a more streamlined and user-friendly scheduling service that would also save them hundreds of dollars a year.
 Alternatively, we discussed a back-up plan that only required a simple form to collect contact info.
 While discussing options, the CEO indicated that she was in the middle of reorganizing the corporate structure and **didn't want to change anything** about their internal scheduling any time soon.

-At that point it was clear that our **low-tech solution** was the **superior choice for the client**.
-We determined that it was important not to replace or disrupt their internal scheduling system. **Anticipating the needs of our client paid off** because we already had a basic plan drawn up that could implemented immediately.
-Our solution would be limited to **minor improvements** to their website and workflow.
-We focused our efforts on a design that **captures contact information** without invoking an automated scheduling service at all.
+At that point it was clear that the **low-tech solution** was the **superior choice for the client**.
+It was important not to replace or disrupt their internal scheduling system. **Anticipating the needs of the client paid off** because I already had a basic plan drawn up that could implemented immediately.
+The solution would be limited to **minor improvements** to their website and workflow.
+I focused my efforts on a design that **captures contact information** without invoking an automated scheduling service at all.
 For an added **personal touch**, a designated employee will follow-up with the prospective client directly.

 **The Design Process**